Donald Duck (film series): Donald Duck Presents

+Donald Duck Presents is an American animated television series that aired on The Disney Channel beginning in 1983 and which featured Disney animated shorts.
+Although Donald Duck shorts were the primary programming, additional cartoons featuring Goofy, Mickey Mouse, Chip 'n' Dale, Pluto, as well as Silly Symphonies, Disney featurettes, and other Disney-based shorts were shown.
+The show was first aired on September 1, 1983, a few months after The Disney Channel was launched.
+Its timeslot for its early run was at 8 a.m.
+Eastern/Pacific Time, making it the third program of The Disney Channel's 16 (later 18) hour programming day.

+Brief clips and segues featuring Donald Duck typically were placed between each short.
+The shorts often were edited down, removing the opening and closing credits, and in some cases, edited for length.
+The opening of the show featured a cavalcade of scenes from Disney shorts, and a theme song.
+Unlike the opening of Good Morning, Mickey!, which features clips of several characters in the theme, the opening of Donald Duck Presents focuses on clips featuring Donald.
+The show was replaced by Donald's Quack Attack in 1992.

 Home media

 The films have been released in various forms of home media, with selected films released on VHS, laserdisc, and DVD.
 Starting in 2010, some of the cartoons were made available on the iTunes Store as digital downloads.

 The only complete re-release of the entire series has been in the "Walt Disney Treasures" DVD sets.
 The vast majority of the series appears between four two-disc sets: "The Chronological Donald, Volume One" (2004), "The Chronological Donald, Volume Two" (2005), "The Chronological Donald, Volume Three" (2007), and "The Chronological Donald, Volume Four" (2008).
 The sets also include several short films starring Donald outside of the Donald Duck series, such as The Wise Little Hen (1934) from the Silly Symphony series, Donald and Pluto (1936) from the Mickey Mouse series, all the shorts in the Donald & Goofy series, and several propaganda, educational, and commercial films starring Donald.
 Two shorts of the Donald Duck series, Der Fuehrer's Face (1943) and The Spirit of '43 (1943), are not present in the sets of "The Chronological Donald", instead being included in the "Walt Disney on the Front Lines" set (2004), which also included other World War II-themed Donald Duck shorts.